tony-zhelonkin/Hobotnica_baySeq_ed/README.md

 -------------------
 - This eddition adds bayesian differential expression tool baySeq to the already implemented 5 tools: DESeq, EBSeq, edgeR, limma voom and NOISeq
+- Visualises the volcano-plot, heatmap based on the results of the baySeq
+- Original Hobotnica guts  compare baySeq results between the other 5 differential expression tools, outputs all the visalisations for the rest of them and calculates the best tool from the results of all 6
 ----------------------------------------------------------------
 Input data format
 -----------------